apigear-io/apigear-docs/docs/objectapi/modules.md

 The version number must be written as a string, otherwise it wil be converted to a numeric value (e.g. 1 for 1.0).

-Only interfaceapi, name, version are mandatory.
+Only ObjectAPI, name, version are mandatory.
 The other identifiers are optional.

 ```yml
 schema: apigear.module/1.0